HSSE-Dev/GitVersionView/README.md

 # GitVersion View README

 GitVersion View displays the current GitVersion of the repository and the checked out branch.
-It requires an locally installed GitVersion on your machine that could be executed.
+So you have the actually dev state  always  in view.

+### Important
+- This extension do not edit actively the version.
+It only is a passiv information.

 ## Features